I’m a firm believer that we can’t reduce anxiety by thinking ourselves out of it. Instead, we have to take action.

 “But the music is loud and it sucks, and it’s full of big sweaty men.”

 I know.
 Wear some earphones.
-Avoid the free-weights area where the lifters are.
+Avoid the free-weight area where the lifters are.
 Read online in advance about how to operate the equipment so you don’t feel like a newbie.
 It all helps.

 And I’m telling you, the endorphins you’ll have coursing through your veins at the end of the session will be worth it.
 You’ll feel lighter, less anxious and you’ll sleep better.